IJbeasley/Personal_Academic_Website/content/VCE-Biology/2021-01-24-introduction-to-the-eukaryotic-cell/index.md

 slug: introduction-to-the-eukaryotic-cell
 categories: ['High school', 'VCE', 'Biology', 'Unit 3', 'Area of Study 1']
 tags: ['VCE', 'Biology', 'Unit 3', 'Organelles', 'Cells', 'Eurkaryotic', 'Endoplasmic Reticulum', 'Golgi Apparatus', 'Vesicles']
-subtitle: 'The Important Organelles to Know for the Exam'
+subtitle: 'The important organelles to know for the final exam'
 summary: 'How is it that such a small unit is able to build, organise and export such complex proteins?'
 authors: ['Isobel Beasley']
 lastmod: '2024-10-20T02:41:23+11:00'